2017 Registration Now Open!

 This is our playground and our focus is to go play!
 To ignite curiosity in our natural world and to develop caring confident youth with a life-long appreciation for nature.
 We’re pretty simple here… no fancy electronics or bouncy things in our lake, just a beautiful valley to explore and be a kid!

-Today, more than any other time in history, our kids need to go outside to play on a jungle gym of fallen trees.
+Today, more than any other time in history, our kids need to go outside to play.
 Nature does not pressure our kids to perform; there are no standardized tests, no rushing about, and no staring at endless digital images piped in from someone else’s imagination.
 There is simply the joy of living in its purest form.
 Kids are interdependent with the natural world, yet know relatively little about it through direct experience.
 Losing our connection with nature is unhealthy and unnecessary.
 At Camp Wyandot we develop our natural senses and provide an intimate connection with nature; proven over the millennia to be critical to the health and well being of humans, and just as critical to the health and well being of humans today.

 We also provide an intimate connection with what makes us human; the ability to share emotions and form deep friendships.
 We work at developing our “inner senses” as well; an awareness of our personal strengths and weaknesses and our place in the world.
 We strive to improve our ability to “read” others in a group, make appropriate choices regarding our behavior, and work together to accomplish great things.